DuperKnight/DECT/README.md

 *   `<value>`: An integer representing the new broadcast distance (must be 1 or greater).

 **Example:** `/character config distance set 30`

-## How it Works

-When a character is selected using `/character select <name>`, any subsequent chat messages you send will be intercepted.
-Instead of your normal message, a command like `/localbroadcast <distance> <speechStyle> <your message>` will be sent.
-The `<distance>` is taken from the mod's configuration (default is 20, configurable via `/character config distance set`).